Funeral Plan FAQ

 Simply click over a question below to open and see the answer...

-Knowing where to start when arranging a funeral can be emotionally difficult and hard to understand.
-Depending on your geographical area and the wishes of the family, organising a funeral can happen within a short period of time.
-Firstly you need to register the death.
+Knowing where to start when arranging a funeral can be emotionally difficult and hard to deal with because of all the upheaval.
+Depending on where you live and the wishes of the family, organising a funeral can take from a number of days to a few weeks, in cases where a large number of people have to be notified about the funeral.

-Depending on your geographical area, organising a funeral can take between In the UK (England, Wales and Northern Ireland) you have five days and in Scotland, you have eight days to register the person’s death.
-Then it is important to find the person’s will as this will outline the process they wanted for their funeral.
+In the UK (England, Wales and Northern Ireland) you have five days and in Scotland, you have eight days to register the person’s death.
+Then it is important to find the person’s will as this should outline the process they wanted for their funeral.

-Some people have pre-established funeral plans that will help speed up the process.
-Once this has been identified, it is then a case of organising a date with the funeral proceedings the passed loved one wanted.
+Some people have pre-paid funeral plans that will help speed up the process massively, as usually all it takes is a phone call to the nominated funeral director and they will know what to do next.
+Once this has been identified, it is then a case of organising a date with the funeral proceedings the passed wanted.

 If you are looking to find capital to spend on your funeral, you may look to release equity from your home.
 With this scheme, you don’t have to move from your home, but can remortgage in order to access some of the cash tied up in your property.